mdjac/Python_examproject/readme.md

 ## 5. User guide (how to run the program)
  1. Go to `src` folder
  2. execute `python main.py -h` and follow instructions
-3. Once code is finished, open `result.pdf` in your favorite PDF viewer
+ 3. Once code is finished, open `src/result.pdf` in your favorite PDF viewer
 ## 6. Status (What has been done (and if anything: what was not done))
  We reached the main goals of the project set from the beginning, but did not manage to do the "nice to have" features.